rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 ~~~~
 {: align="left" title="'update' notification"}

-The normative definitions for the notifications fields are given in the YANG module in {{ietf-yp-lite-yang}}.
+The normative definitions for the notifications fields are given in the YANG module in {{ietf-yang-push-2-yang}}.
 The fields can be informatively summarized as:

 - *id* - identifies the subscription the notification relates to.